 Pitchers must follow the pitch count recommendations set forth in the Pitch Smart Guidelines established by Pony Baseball.

 36-50 pitches, 2 days rest

 Rest is calculated as per calendar day.

-Pitchers reaching their maximum number of pitches in a day while pitching to a batter may finish pitching to that batter before being removed.
+Pitchers reaching their maximum number of pitches in a day (50 pitches) while pitching to a batter may finish pitching to that batter before being removed.